Mian Muhibullah Kakakhel: Service in Pakistan Air Force

 Kakakhel spent some time in the Pakistan Air Force as a flight lieutenant before starting his law practice, having already completed his LLB from Karachi University so started his own practice in 1985.

-Founder of Pakistan Aainee Party
+Founding of Pakistan Aainee Party

-In 1992, Kakakhel announced the launching of a political party called Pakistan Aainee Party.
-He was chosen its founder President with the manifesto of upholding the Constitution, th supremacy of law, independence of judiciary and rule of law.
-The party faced unbearable challenges from within and outside the country.
-The party was dissolved after three years.
-The agencies, establishment, land lords and the ruling junta left no stone unturned to damage Kakakhel.
+In 1992, Kakakhel announced the launch of a political party called the Pakistan Aainee Party.
+He was chosen as its founding President with the duty of upholding the Constitution, the rule and supremacy of law, and independence of judiciary.
+The party faced challenges from within and outside the country and was dissolved after three years.
+Kakakhel faced opposition from agencies, establishment, landlords and the ruling junta.

 Challenged military takeover

 Kakakhel was the first to challenge the military takeover of the country by General Pervez Musharraf.
 In the case of ex-chief Minister NWFP Sardar Mehtab Ahmed Khan Abbassi vide writ petition No.1 of 2000.
 The coup was challenged before the Peshawar High Court.